donaldlab/OSPREY3/src/main/python/path/README.md

 ## Predicting Affinity Through Homology (PATH): Interpretable Binding Affinity Prediction with Persistent Homology

-*This repository contains the optimized inference code only*
+*This repository contains the optimized inference code only.
+The training process and scripts for PATH are detailed [here](https://github.com/longyuxi/PATH-training).
+An open-source implementation of TNet-BP from TopologyNet (Cang and Wei, 2017) can be found [here](https://github.com/longyuxi/TopologyNet-2017).*

 ### Prerequisites